quynhXEM/chat.web/docs/choosing-an-issue.md

 - It sounds difficult, or is part of a larger change you don't know about.
 - **It is tagged with `X-Needs-Design` or `X-Needs-Product`.**

-**Element Web's Design and Product teams tend to be very busy**, so if you make changes that require approval from one of those teams, you will probably have to wait a very long time.
+**SOC Connect Web's Design and Product teams tend to be very busy**, so if you make changes that require approval from one of those teams, you will probably have to wait a very long time.
 The kind of change affected by this is changing the way the product works, or how it looks in a specific area.